Symplectic forms on trisected 4-manifolds: Introduction

 \subsection{How can the construction fail?}

 Many smooth 4-manifolds are known to not admit symplectic structures.
 Where might the obstructions lie when considered in light of Theorem \ref{thrm:main}?

-\begin{enumerate} \item {\bf Some $\beta_{\lambda}$ does not extend as a {\it closed, nonvanishing} 1-form}.
+\begin{enumerate} \item {\bf No triple $\{\betat_{\lambda}\}$ of {\it closed, nonvanishing} 1-forms exist}.
 This may be for cohomological reasons, as $[\beta_{\lambda}]$ is not in the image of the restriction map $H^1_{DR}(H_{\lambda}) \rightarrow H^1_{DR}(\Sigma)$.
 The 1-cocycle $(\beta_1,\beta_2,\beta_3)$ encodes a class $[\omega]$ in $H^2_{DR}(X)$ and $[\beta_1] \wedge [\beta_2]$ is positive in $H^2_{DR}(\Sigma)$ if and only if $[\omega] \wedge [\omega]$ is positive in $H^4_{DR}(X)$.
 In particular, if $b_2^+(X) = 0$, then the required cocycle cannot exists.
-Secondly, if $\beta_{\lambda}$ extends as a closed 1-form, the form may be forced to vanish in some points. \item {\bf The induced contact structure $\widehat{\xi}_{\lambda}$ is not tight}.
+Secondly, if there is no cohomological obstruction, any triple $\{\betat_{\lambda}\}$ of closed 1-forms may be forced to vanish in some points. \item {\bf The induced contact structure $\widehat{\xi}_{\lambda}$ is not tight}.
 This may happen at the level of homotopy.
 The contact structure is a 2-plane field, which are classified up to homotopy by their Euler class in $H^2(Y)$ and a 3-dimensional obstruction.
 In addition, the contact structure is homotopic to the field of $J$-complex tangencies along $Y$, where $J$ is an $\omega$-tame almost-complex structure.
 This extends to an almost-complex structure on the 4-dimensional sector if and only if $\xi$ has vanishing Euler class and is homotopic to the unique tight contact structure.
 Consequently, if $X$ does not admit an almost-complex structure, then at least one of the constructed contact structures must be overtwisted.
 Secondly, in the unique correct homotopy class of 2-plane fields, there exists one tight and one overtwisted contact structure.
 Therefore, the construction may simply yield the overtwisted one. \end{enumerate}

 The 4-manifold $3 \CP^2$ has $b_2^+ > 0$ and admits an almost-complex structure, but is known not to admit a symplectic structure.
 Moreover, it admits a genus 3 trisection.
 It would be interesting to understand how no possible choice of data on this trisection can satisfy the conditions of Theorem \ref{thrm:main}.
 Consequently, this motivates the task of classifying the grafted contact structures that can be constructed on the genus 3 Heegaard splitting of $S^3$.